ObadiahOnyeleonuMacdaniel/Customer-Review-Analysis-British-Airways/README.md

 - Step 1 : Web scraping and analysis.
 I used a package called BeautifulSoup to collect the data from the web.
 Once I've collected the data and saved it into a local .csv file, I started with my analysis.

-For collecting data from the site using Python and BeautifulSoup,the expression was written as;
+For collecting data from the site using Python and BeautifulSoup, I used the code below;

         import requests
         from bs4 import BeautifulSoup